weston-osborne/Ozzys-Pizza/README.md

 # improvements
- be able to make an order online and pay, add items to a cart, like to social medai sistes for business
+ be able to make an order online and pay, add items to a cart, link to social medai sistes for business